naoina/kocha/docs/template.md

 ### raw

-An input string is output as-is.
-That will not be escaped.
+Input string outputs it is.
+It won't be escaped.

 Example: